tessgi/TessGiWebsite/content/pages/data-analysis/tutorials/TESS-CosmicRayPrimer.rst

 mitigation system is effective at removing the majority of cosmic rays for FFI images and 120-second TPF and LCs.
 The on-board CRM system is not run for the 20-second data product, but rather cosmic arrays are corrected for by the SPOC pipeline.

+If you are an astronomer mostly interested in variability on time-scales much longer than 20 seconds, you are likely to only benefit from data that uses Cosmic Ray Mitigation.
+CRM will largely make your data less susceptible to significant upwards outliers.

-Observers who are very interested in short term flares or other impulsive events may wish to use the TPF *without* cosmic rays removed and build a model that accounts for cosmic rays in their detection pipeline.
+If you are an astronomer mostly interested in short term flares or other impulsive events with time scales on the order of 20 seconds or less, CRM may hamper your investigations.
+Users may wish to use the TPF *without* cosmic rays removed and build a model that accounts for cosmic rays in their detection pipeline.
+In this case we recommend that you propose to the TESS General Investigator program to obtain 20 second data of your targets of interest.
+However, 20 second targets are a limited resource as they are a large volume of data, so there is more competition for those resources.